-CVS Health plans to lay off 632 employees from their headquarters in Woonsocket, the health company announced in a notice to the Rhode Island Department of Labor and Training earlier this month.
+CVS Health plans to lay off 632 employees that report to their headquarters in Woonsocket, the health company announced in a notice to the Rhode Island Department of Labor and Training earlier this month.

 CVS will implement the layoff between Dec.
 8 and Dec.
 21. The decision is part of a nationwide termination of nearly 2900 workers announced last month, which follows the company’s 5000-employee layoff last summer.